AnekinRed/FOSS-TTRPG-Name-Pending-/SystemRules/The Basics.md

 ### What is a Character?
 A character is a fictional person written by someone.
 In a TTRPG there are three types of Characters which we will go over: Player Characters (PC), Non Player Characters (NPC), and The Big Bad Evil Guy (BBEG).
 ##### Player Characters (PCs)
 Characters created and controlled by the Players.
 Often the focus of the narrative, and more detailed than NPC; in character traits, abilities, general power level, and progression.
-They are the Characters that you will stick with throughout the entire Campaign; they may retire or die before the Campaign is over.
+They are the Characters that Players will stick with throughout the entire Campaign; they may retire or die before the Campaign is over.
 In which case so long as there is one character in the Party still alive Players can bring in new Characters to replace the ones no longer with the Party. **If every PC in the Party dies before new ones can replace them The campaign is lost and the game is over (More on this later)** *A Party is a group of PCs*
 ##### Non Player Characters (NPCs)
 Characters created and controlled by the GM.
 Exist to supplement the campaign, fill out the world, and make the scenario work.
 Their importance is generally secondary to that of PCs, sometimes they fill a role equally important to that of the PCs, but they are almost never more important.
 They may be a store-clerk, farm animal, antagonistic force, or even a god; whatever is required to make the campaign fun.
 ##### Big Bad Evil Guys (BBEGs)